Diversity & Inclusion

 Inclusive recruitment

-• To increase diversity in the legal professional, we partner with a number of platforms, networks and initiatives to educate and equip aspiring lawyers with the knowledge and skills they need to succeed.
+To increase diversity in the legal professional, we work with different partnerships to educate and equip aspiring solicitors with the knowledge and skills they need to succeed (e.g., 10,000 Black Interns, Aspiring Solicitors, Bright Network, GROW Mentoring, Target Jobs, Vantage, and Young Professionals).

 Gradcracker Limited, October House, Long Street, Easingwold, York, YO61 3HX